shaikhmatin202-dataanalyst/Pizza_Sales_Analysis-Using-SQL/README.md

 🍕 Pizza Sales SQL Analysis
+📌 Overview

-This project contains SQL queries for analyzing pizza sales data.
-The queries are designed to extract key business insights such as revenue, order trends, category performance, and best/worst-selling pizzas.
+This project focuses on analyzing pizza sales data using SQL queries.
+The dataset contains details of pizza orders such as order date, time, category, size, quantity, and revenue.
+The main objective is to extract key business insights, identify sales trends, and generate useful KPIs for decision-making.

-📊 Key Metrics (KPIs)
+✨ Features

+Calculation of key KPIs:

 Total Revenue